wlmwng/docker-elastic-demo/README.md

 # Introduction

-This is a guide for starting up a multi-container [Docker](https://www.docker.com/resources/what-container) environment with [JupyterLab](https://jupyter.org/), [Elasticsearch](https://www.elastic.co/what-is/elasticsearch), and [Kibana](https://www.elastic.co/what-is/kibana) on a host machine running Ubuntu.
+This guide starts up a multi-container [Docker](https://www.docker.com/resources/what-container) application with [JupyterLab](https://jupyter.org/), [Elasticsearch](https://www.elastic.co/what-is/elasticsearch), and [Kibana](https://www.elastic.co/what-is/kibana) on an Ubuntu host machine.
+If you are new to Elasticsearch and Kibana, check out the [Beginner's Crash Course to Elastic Stack](https://www.youtube.com/playlist?list=PL_mJOmq4zsHZYAyK606y7wjQtC0aoE6Es) on YouTube!

 ## Overview
 - The **Quick Start** sets up: